The regular lines of antigen-antibody

 concentrations.

 In 1983, Brioen et al. [14] reported that aggregation of virions by di- and polyvalent antibodies resulted in the inactivation of the virus (see also Thomas et al. 1985 [15], Thomas et al. 1986 [16], and reviews by Klasse and Sattentau 2001 [17], and Reading and Dimmock 2007 [6]).
+Their report described a new method of virus inactivation by antibodies.

 reaction is that the many different antibodies aggregate